-Greening the Undergraduate Curriculum: FYUP and Beyond
+Greening the Undergraduate Curriculum in Delhi: FYUP and Beyond

 DU students planting saplings as part of the student initiative for protecting the environment.

 R. M. Rilke, the Bohemian-Austrian poet once noted, “If we surrendered to earth’s intelligence we could rise up rooted, like trees.”
 What could therefore be better than integrating earth and environment in the education system so as to create an evolved society which is simultaneously deeply rooted and strong.
 The forms for the University of Delhi undergraduate programme this year became available to the students on 5th June, the World Environment Day!
 I believe this was a good omen since the new Four Year Undergraduate Programme (FYUP) includes a mandatory paper on Environment.
 For me,”Environment” is everything that surrounds us.
 And our this surrounding is facing a lot of problem nowadays.
 The continuously increasing problems of pollution is leading to a degradation of environment.
 Challenges like sustaining economic productivity, ensuring national security, global warming, solid waste disposal and loss of biodiversity have now thankfully become much more mainstreamed than before.